 For a tutor to be able to do their job in the best possible way you can give them a head start by sharing information about your learning history.

 You may want to look into organisations that provide academic support...

 In your search for a private tutor keep these tips in mind.

 Be Aware Of How You Need Help And Set Goals

 It is important before selecting a tutor that you know how you would like them to help you achieve goals for your ideal outcomes.
 Knowing clearly, the issue that you would like them to help you solve will support them in doing their best for you.
-Once you have shared the problems that you would want to have addressed the tutor will be free to create personalized tutoring programs for you.
-These programs will support your developmental ability, your comprehension of academic subjects and also give you some study strategies that you can apply in your education to help you no longer fall behind.
+Once you have shared the problems that you would want to have addressed, the tutor will be free to create personalised tutoring programs for you.
+These programs will support your developmental ability, your comprehension of academic subjects and also give you some study strategies that you can apply.

 To have a successful tutoring experience requires a collaborative effort, discipline and an engaged attitude.
 With the guidance from your tutor, you will have the opportunity to reach academic success.
 The tutor’s role is to actively facilitate your learning, not do the work for you.
 Actually studying, doing homework or self study and regularly attending sessions with the tutor is a requirement.
 Be clear about your role in the tutor/tutee partnership before you begin.

 It is also advisable that you try to understand a little bit about how you study and how the challenges you are having may have come about.
 Are you unable to concentrate?
 Was note taking difficult?
 Do you just find the pace was too fast or are you just unable to understand what is being taught in the textbooks?
 There are lots of reasons that you may be struggling in the classroom.

 Knowing your strengths and interests can be very useful to a tutor, and it will undoubtedly make it easier and more engaging for you if you are able to share your preferences.